Building a Secure Attachment Bond with Your Baby

 Myth: “Secure attachment is a one-way process that focuses on accurately reading my baby's cues.”

-Fact: Attachment is a two–way, interactive process where your baby reads your cues as you read his or hers.
+Fact: Attachment is a two–way, interactive process where your baby reads your cues as you read theirs.

 The attachment process is interactive and dynamic.
 Both you and your baby participate in an exchange of nonverbal emotional cues that make your baby feel understood and safe.
 Even in the first days of life, your baby picks up on your emotional cues—your tone of voice, your gestures, and your emotions—and sends you signals by crying, cooing, mimicking facial expressions, and eventually smiling, laughing, pointing, and even yelling, too.
 In return, you watch and listen to your baby’s cries and sounds, and respond to their cues, at the same time as you tend to their need for food, warmth, and affection.
 Secure attachment grows out of the success of this nonverbal communication process between you and your baby.